Cyrus Habib: Education

-In his first term, Habib established a number of college pathway programs for underserved and non-traditional student populations.
+In his time in office, Habib established a number of college pathway programs for underserved and non-traditional student populations.
 In 2018, he founded Washington World Fellows, a global leadership program for high school students that includes a study abroad experience and two years of college preparation programming aimed at supporting first-generation college students.
 The same year, he initiated Complete Washington, a program focused on creating new high-demand degree pathways tailored to the needs of working adults.

 In addition to his higher education programs, Habib created the leadership-oriented Boundless Washington program, which seeks to empower young people with disabilities through outdoor exploration and leadership training.
 He summited Mount Kilimanjaro in the summer of 2019 to help raise money for the program.